 The subperiod results are not very stable.
-Although we can jointly reject spanning for the seven equity indices in each subperiod, the evidence again is limited to rejection of $\delta = 0_N$ but not to rejection of $\alpha = 0_N$.
+Although we can jointly reject spanning for the seven equity indices in each subperiod, the evidence again is limited to rejection of $\delta=0_N$ but not to rejection of $\alpha=0_N$.
 Overall, the first subperiod offers more rejections of the spanning hypothesis than the second subperiod.
 One could interpret this as evidence that the global equity markets are becoming more integrated in the second subperiod, hence reducing the benefits of international diversification.

-Given that returns exhibit conditional heteroskedasticity and fat-tails, the spanning tests in Table VII which based on the normality assumption may not be appropriate.
-To determine the robustness of the results, we present in Table VIII some asymptotic spanning tests that do not rely on the normality assumption.
-We report two regression based and two SDF based GMM Wald tests.
-The regression based Wald tests that we report are W_a^e (which is only valid when returns follow a multivariate elliptical distribution) and W_a .
-The SDF based GMM Wald tests that we report are J_2 of BU and J_3 of DeSantis.31 Consistent with results in Table V, we find that for the regression based Wald tests, W_a^e are mostly smaller than W_a , possibly due to W_a is inflated in small sample.
-As for the SDF based GMM Wald tests, we find that J_3 are all larger than J_2 and when asymptotic distribution is used, J_3 favors rejection of the spanning hypothesis.
-This is consistent with the simulation results in Table VI.
-Keeping in mind that the reported p-values of these tests are only asymptotic, we compare the test results in Table VIII with those in Table VII.
-We find that once we correct for conditional heteroskedasticity in the Wald tests, the evidence against rejection of spanning in Table VII is further weakened, indicating that there could be over-rejection problems in Table VII due to nonnormality of returns.
-Nevertheless, the asymptotic tests in Table VIII still can jointly reject spanning for the seven foreign equity indices in almost every case, indicating the rejection in Table VII is robust to conditional heteroskedasticity in the returns.
+Given that returns exhibit conditional heterosked asticity and fat-tails, the spanning tests in Table 6 which based on the normality assumption may not be appropriate.
+To determine the robustness of the results, we present in Table 7 some asymptotic spanning tests that do not rely on the normality assumption.
+We report two regression based Wald W_a^e (which is only valid when returns follow a multivariate elliptical distribution) and W_a .
+Consistent with results in Table 5, we find that for the regression based Wald tests, W_a^e are mostly smaller than W_a , possibly due to W_a is inflated in small sample.
+Keeping in mind that the reported p-values of these tests